b1sted-labs/.github/profile/README.md

 ---

-## 🚀 Currently in Development
+## ✨ Featured Project

-Right now, my main focus is on a classic game, implemented from scratch to sharpen fundamental skills.
+My latest completed work is a deep dive into the fundamentals of C programming through a classic game.

 #### 🎮 Rock, Paper, Scissors (in C99)
-A classic game of Rock, Paper, Scissors I'm implementing in C99.
-My goal is to practice core programming principles, memory management, and creating a clean, portable command-line application.
+A classic game of Rock, Paper, Scissors implemented from scratch in C99.
+This project was an exercise in core programming principles, memory management, and creating a clean, modular, and portable command-line application.
+It's fully documented and includes a CI/CD pipeline for automated builds.

 **[➡️ View the repository](https://github.com/b1sted-labs/rock-paper-scissors)**